obvonage/deved-platform/content/blog/en/ericsson-global-hackathon-non-hackathon-autumn-2022.md

 outdated: false
 replacement_url: ""
 ---
-**Ericsson Global Hackathon / Non-Hackathon – Autumn 2022**

-Ericsson's Hackathon slogan is "Time to innovate, time to experiment, time to concentrate, time to learn,"andour Autumn Hackathon truly embodied it!
+Ericsson's Hackathon slogan is "Time to innovate, time to experiment, time to concentrate, time to learn," and our Autumn Hackathon truly embodied it!

 **Time to innovate**